validatedpatterns/docs/industrial-edge/index.md

 ## Background

-With this Pattern, we demonstrate a horizontal solution for IoT Edge use cases.
+With this Pattern, we demonstrate a horizontal solution for Industrial Edge use cases.

 It is derived from the [work](https://github.com/sa-mw-dach/manuela) done by Red Hat Middleware Solution Architects in Germany in 2019/20.
+It has been updated with an advanced GitOps framework.

 The specific example is live defect detection based on sensor data in an industrial setting, but it could easily be applicable to other verticals.